toneflix/laravel-console/README.md

 The library also exposes a few custom Artisan commands to help you with certain everyday tasks, even though these commandsa are accessible through the UI, they are still Artisan commands and are as much accessible through your terminal.

-1. `system:git-deploy`: Automatically deploys the latest code from the git repository associated with your project.
+1. `system:deploy`: Automatically deploys the latest code from the git repository associated with your project.
    Before you run this command, make sure you have set up a git repository and have added a remote named "origin".

     - ARGUMENTS